ZBoroda/zboroda-cpa2/README.md

-# CS103a Express App Demo
+# CS103a Express App

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is the beginings of a project which has a simple authentication module and provides access to a mongoose database in the cloud.

+## Run this project in the cloud: https://zboroda-cpa2.herokuapp.com

-## Installation
+## Installation to run this project locally
 Download the project from github and download nodejs and npm from https://nodejs.org and cd into the folder